As effective as it is in relieving pain symptoms, Aleve isn’t a risk-free medication, especially if you take it with alcohol.

 Serious side effects include:

 In rare cases, Aleve can prompt a series of allergic reactions, such as swelling in the face/mouth and difficulty breathing.
-If you experience any of these reactions, request medical interference immediately.
+If you experience any of these reactions, seek medical attention immediately.

 How Does Alcohol Affect Your Body?